 Pocket Chart Center | Word or Letter

 This may seem like a pretty basic concept…which is perfect!
-Teaching your learners how to use the pocket chart center and see which learners know the difference between words and letters.
+Teach them how to use the pocket chart center and see which learners know the difference between words and letters.

 For this center, have learners sort the words and letters cards on a pocket chart under the correct title.
 Learners may write how they sorted the cards on the printable included.

 Reading Center | Interactive Books